SailNav. Search

 Safety Center (Emergency)

 This section gives you quick access to the most important tools in a critical situation.
-Set it up before you set sail!
+Configure it before setting sail!

 SailNav Safety Center screen.